 All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
+Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions.

 Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
-Any individual who is not known or identifiable should be challenged for clarification and reassurance.
+Visitors will be expected to, sign in and out via the office visitors log and to display a visitor’s badge whilst on site.
+Visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions.

+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.

 The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-Monitoring and Review

-All school staff (including temporary staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/carers.

-The policy forms part of our school development plan and will be reviewed annually.

 Local Support

-All members of staff in Kemsing Primary SchoolKemsing Primary School are made aware of local support available.
+All members of staff in Kemsing Primary School are made aware of local support available.

 Contact details for Area Safeguarding Advisor (Education Safeguarding Service)

-Robin Brivio or Joanne Barnett (office 03000 412445 mobile 07740 183798 www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-contacts
+www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-contacts

 Contact details for Online Safety in the Education Safeguarding Service

-Rebecca Avery, Education Safeguarding Advisor (Online Protection):

-Ashley Assiter, Online Safety Development Officer

 03000 415797

-esafetyofficer@kent.gov.uk (non-urgent issues only)
+esafetyofficer@theeducationpeople.org (non-urgent issues only)

 Contact details for the LADO